samanthajayne56/accountancy-organiser/README.md

 Before deploying:

-- Confirm the Supabase database scripts have been applied to the target project.
+- Confirm the target Supabase project has the required tables, policies, functions, and realtime settings.
 - Confirm authentication is enabled and staff users have been created.
 - Confirm row level security policies are active.
 - Confirm no demo or private data is included in the deployed repository.